ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 [^corners]: These exist, for example, in Denver and Phoenix.

-I use the `sf` and `sp` packages for spatial data in R to generate lists of adjacent tracts, and I use the `igraph` package to assign numeric identifiers to the clusters produced by this adjacency list [CITE].
-See [APPENDIX] for a network graph of these clusters.
+I use the `sf` and `sp` packages for spatial data in R to generate lists of adjacent tracts, and I use the `igraph` package to assign numeric identifiers to the clusters produced by this adjacency list.
+See Appendix B for a network graph of these clusters.

 ## Filtering